inuritdino/MachLearnProj/README.md

 # MachLearnProj
-Coursera class Machine Learning final project work This class was taken in Feb 2015 by Ilya Potapov.
+Coursera class Machine Learning final project work.

+This class was taken in Feb 2015 by Ilya Potapov.